For District Training Events go to the District Calendar

 What Makes a Trained Leader

-A direct contact Scout leader is considered fully trained and entitled to wear the Trained leader emblem when he or she has completed the following training courses and the specific training for the position.For a quick overview of required training click here and for details on training click here.
+A direct contact Scout leader is considered fully trained and entitled to wear the Trained leader emblem when he or she has completed the following training courses and the specific training for the position.For details on training click here.

 Additional Training Opportunities